bozdoz/wp-plugin-leaflet-map/readme.txt

 * First Version.
 Basic map creation and marker creation.

 == Upgrade Notice ==

+= 1.6 =
+Removed windows onload functions and created a construct and init js file for initiating the maps when Leaflet is ready (other plugins were overwriting windows.onload).

 = 1.5 =
 Improved stability for multiple plugins with windows onload functions.